thegenemyers/DALIGNER/README.md

 one of the files looks corrupted.

-With the introduction of damapper, LAcheck checks to see if a file has chain information, and if it does, then it checks the validity of chains and assumes that the chains were sorted with the -a option to LAsort and LAmerge.
+With the introduction of damapper, LAcheck checks to see if a file has chain information, and if it does, then it checks the validity of chains and checks the sorting order of chains as a unit according to the -a option.

 ```
 10. HPC.daligner [-vbad] [-t<int>] [-w<int(6)>] [-l<int(1000)] [-s<int(100)] [-M<int>]